 We will next introduce deep neural nets, a highly successful method for supervised learning.
 In this context, we will also consider numerical methods used for training neural nets, such as stochastic gradient descent.
-We finish this part of class by discussing transformers and (large) language models, an application of deep neural nets that has received particular attention in recent times.
+We finish this part of class by discussing conformal inference, a simple general technique to calculate valid confidence intervals for the predictions of any supervised learning algorithm.

 The next part of class will cover different frameworks for online and adaptive learning.
 We will start with the adversarial online learning setting, where no probabilistic assumptions about data generation are made at all.
 We will next consider multi-armed bandits, and review some theoretical results providing performance guarantees (regret bounds) for algorithms used for learning in bandit settings.

 The class will conclude with a discussion of ethics and the social impact of artificial intelligence.
 We will, in particular, review debates surrounding fairness and discrimination, as well as differential privacy.